-The first Indian University of Glasgow students arrived in 1870 and the first graduate was Gopal Chandra Roy from Bengal, who qualified as a doctor in 1871.
+The first Indian University of Glasgow students arrived in 1870 and the first graduate was Gopal Chandra Roy from Bengal, who qualified as a Doctor in 1871.
 Dr Marbai Ardesir Vakil from Mumbai was our first female Asian graduate in 1897.
-During the first half of the twentieth century over 1000 Indian students came to the University of Glasgow to study many subjects, the most popular being medicine and engineering.
-Find out what our students have to say about preparing to study in Glasgow and life and study in Glasgow.
+During the first half of the twentieth century, over 1000 Indian students came to the University of Glasgow.
+The most popular subjects were Engineering and Medicine.

 The Indian community is one of the largest and most established ethnic communities in Scotland with a population of around 10,500.
 Glasgow has an excellent mix of Indian restaurants, shops and cultural organisations and is home to the Scottish Academy of Asian Arts (SAAA) which provides training in dance, tabla, classical Indian singing, drama, visual arts and henna painting.

 The University of Glasgow will consider students with Central Board (CISCE or CBSE) or Metro state board qualifications.
 The normal minimum requirement is 75% average including 75% in key subjects, although certain degree courses require a higher standard.

 A-levels and International Baccalaureate Diploma

 See the Undergraduate degree programmes for specfic A-levels and International Baccalaureate Diploma entry requirements.

 Students applying with American qualifications (SAT/ACT/AP) should refer to the USA country page

 For information about admission to Dentistry, Medicine, Veterinary Medicine or Nursing